Why Adalo Is Perfect for Building Your Social Media Platform

 Step 4: Scale and Improve Your App After Launch

-Once your app is live, the work doesn’t stop there.
-To keep your social app thriving, it’s important to scale by introducing new features and fine-tuning its performance.
-A growing user base means you’ll need to stay ahead by adding tools that keep users engaged, integrating with external systems, and ensuring your platform runs smoothly.
-Luckily, Adalo’s built-in tools and integrations make scaling manageable without starting from scratch.
+Once your app is live, the work doesn't stop there.
+To keep your social app thriving, it's important to scale by introducing new features and fine-tuning its performance.
+A growing user base means you'll need to stay ahead by adding tools that keep users engaged, integrating with external systems, and ensuring your platform runs smoothly.
+Adalo's built-in tools and integrations make scaling manageable without starting from scratch.

 Add More Features and Integrations

-After proving your app’s concept, it’s time to enhance it with advanced features.
-For instance, Adalo’s External Collections allow you to connect your app to databases like Google Sheets.
-Let’s say you’re running a fitness-focused social app and already have member data stored in a Google Sheet - you can easily pull that data into Adalo, eliminating the need for manual data entry.
+After proving your app's concept, it's time to enhance it with advanced features.
+Adalo's External Collections allow you to connect your app to external databases.
+For spreadsheet-based data, SheetBridge turns a Google Sheet into an actual database—the easiest way to manage data without learning database concepts.
+Let's say you're running a fitness-focused social app and already have member data stored in a Google Sheet—you can easily pull that data into Adalo, eliminating the need for manual data entry or complex database setup.

 Custom Actions take integrations a step further by automating tasks with platforms like Zapier or Make.
 These actions can handle things like sending welcome emails via Mailchimp or logging user activity in a CRM, saving you time and effort.
-Custom Actions are available with the Professional plan, starting at $65 per month.
+Custom Actions are available with the Professional plan, starting at $36/per month.

 Want to add AI capabilities?
 With Adalo's "Ask ChatGPT" custom action, you can create features like automated chatbots to answer user questions, translation tools for a global audience, or even content generation tools to keep your platform dynamic.